mlswg/mls-protocol/draft-ietf-mls-protocol.md

 construct schemes in which the various clients owned by a user vouch for each other, e.g., by signing each others' keys.

+## Additional Policy Enforcement

+The DS and AS may also apply additional policies to MLS operations to obtain additional security properties.
+For example, MLS enables any participant to add or remove members of a group; a DS could enforce a policy that only certain members are allowed to perform these operations.
+MLS authenticates all members of a group; a DS could help ensure that only clients with certain types of credential are admitted.
+MLS provides no inherent protection against denial of service; A DS could also enforce rate limits in order to mitigate these risks.

 ## Group Fragmentation by Malicious Insiders